Trauma Therapy & Counselling

 Emotional and Behavioural Signs of Trauma

-- Avoidance of people, places or conversations that feel triggering
+• Avoidance of people, places, or conversations that may trigger memories or emotional distress

-- Flashbacks, nightmares or intrusive memories of the event
+• Flashbacks, nightmares, or intrusive memories related to the traumatic experience

 Physical and Health‑Related Signs of Trauma